Spring 2026 OLLI Digital Catalog – under construction

 Thursday at 12:45 PM

 In the 1960s, Greenwich Village pulsed with rebellious energy.
 Folk music thrived in its cafes, hosting Bob Dylan, Joan Baez and others.
 It was a haven for artists and activists, and it embodied counterculture.
-Class explores the music, poetry and literature that permeated the area of New York City known as “The Village.”
+This class explores the music, poetry and literature that permeated the area of New York City known as “The Village.”

 Taught by: Susan Watkins, Larry Watkins